MoeGolibrary/flagger/test/istio/webhook/README.md

 1. **confirm-rollout** - Pauses the rollout until approved
 2. **confirm-promotion** - Pauses the promotion until approved
 3. **rollback** - Triggers rollback when called
+4. **manual-traffic-control** - Allows manual control of traffic routing

 ### Placeholder Webhooks

 The following webhook types are defined in the Flagger API but not yet implemented in the loadtester:

 1. **skip** - Would skip the analysis phase
-2. **manual-traffic-control** - Would allow manual control of traffic routing

 ## Test Organization